mebusy/notes/dev_notes/AI_CS188_NayesNets.md

 # Bayes' Nets

+Bayes' Nets, also known as graphical models, which are a technique for building probabilistic models over large numbers of random variables, in a way that is efficient to sepcify and efficient to reason over.

 The development of AI stop in 80s because the difficulty of uncertainty.
 You can not compute such a large joint probability table with thousands variable.

 Bayes' Nets wil give us a way to deal with distributions of our large sets of random variable in a meaningful way.